-The first year we received a No 1 Talent Award Winner, the best rock act coming out in decades in the national papers, and some really interesting new acts and performers including internationally renowned artists.
+The first year we, Racing Ape, received a No 1 Talent Award Winner, the best new rock act coming out in decades, with Kira and the kindred spirits, in the national papers, and some really interesting new acts and performers including internationally renowned artists.
 It was all so good.
-The future looked bright.
+The future looked so bright.

-I won’t say, in detail, what really happened after that but we had some things that needed to be sorted out and on February 1 in 2005 the label became all mine.
+What really happened after that is history and in 2005 the label became all mine.

-At about the same time, I decided to go all-digital.
-This was pre-Spotify, podcasts, and all such and cooperation with my former employer was so effected about previous happenings and I had to start learning code and design to further the label and I signed some new acts and released our first digital release in January 2005.
+At about the same time, I decided to go all digital.
+This was pre-Spotify, podcasts, and all such and I started learning code and design to develop the label I signed some new acts and released our first digital release in January 2005.

-Now it’s 2020 and it’s been a hard days night for the music business during these recent past years.
+Now it’s 2020 and it’s been a hard day's night for the music business during these recent past years.
 Especially for the independents.
-I never gave up though and I have just (during COVID 19) graduated two great crash courses at Berklee College Of Music with degrees in both Music Business Foundation and Entrepreneurship.
+I never gave up though and I have just (during COVID-19) graduated from two great crash courses at Berklee College Of Music with degrees in both Music Business Foundation and Creativity And Entrepreneurship.

 Sublime Exile Recordings, now nearly 20 years old, for the first time, offering sales on traditional formats Vinyl, CD.
 Cassette and DVD might come too? - Did I say the label now also has its own merchandise, retailing music life gear and it's own music publishing ???

-"I know how to bang the drums, twang the strings, blow the horns, push the keys, pump the...eh. - I have a great passion for marketing, promotion, distribution, licensing, publishing, branding, etc. For the digital music industry era, I have been studying code and design for over +10 years and intensely follow the latest music economy craze (blockchain and it's cryptocurrencies)”.
+"I know how to bang the drums, twang the strings, blow the horns, push the keys, pump the...eh. - I am passionate about marketing, promotion, distribution, licensing, publishing, branding, etc. For the digital music industry era, I have been studying code and design for over +10 years and intensely follow the latest music economy craze (blockchain and its cryptocurrencies)”.

 I've been an Independent music publisher since 2001 and former CEO and label representative for Mute Records, Playground Music Scandinavia, and MNW Records Group, and have more than 30 years of experience within the music and entertainment industry.
-I’m born in Stockholm, Sweden, lived and worked in Oslo, Norway for 11 years and currently live and work in Copenhagen, Denmark since 1999.
+I was born in Stockholm, Sweden, lived and worked in Oslo, Norway for 11 years, and have been living and working in Copenhagen, Denmark since 1999.